apocylberry/linux-scripts/bash/net-renew/readme.md

   # Run non-interactively (don't prompt even if you're on SSH)
   `sudo ./net-renew.sh -y`

+  # Show detailed progress information
+  `sudo ./net-renew.sh -v`

+By default, the script shows minimal output (interface name, completion status, and final IP addresses).
+Use `-v` for verbose mode to see detailed progress information.

 Notes and caveats
 - Set the executable flag using `chmod +x net-renew.sh`
 - This will likely interrupt network connectivity briefly.
 Use caution if you're connected via SSH.